Looking Beyond ZTE: How Chinese SOEs Will Learn from Adversity

-Some have assessed the U.S. Department of Commerce’s threatened sanctions against ZTE as an excessive action that would destroy a large multinational with a stroke of a bureaucratic pen; others have criticised the Trump administration for its willingness to consider a political resolution i.e. an exception for what should be a legal issue.
+Some have assessed the U.S. Department of Commerce’s threatened sanctions against ZTE as an excessive action that would destroy a large multinational with a stroke of a bureaucratic pen; others have criticized the Trump administration for its willingness to consider a political resolution i.e. an exception for what should be a legal issue.

 However, few have examined what it shows about how ZTE as a State-Owned Enterprise – has acted and communicated with regulators.